hackerbirds/x-wing-rust/README.md

 ## Security

 The security of the implementation of this crate depends:

- - The implementation of, `ml-kem`, `sha3`, and `x25519-dalek`.
+ - The implementation of `ml-kem`, `sha3`, and `x25519-dalek`.
- - The randomness of the cryptographic RNG used (typically `OsRng`, which is up to the operating system).
+ - The randomness of the cryptographic RNG used (typically `OsRng`, which is up to the operating system but safe).

 Beyond that, we have a best-effort attempt to prevent misuse of secret values through enforcements in the type system.
 By default, all secret values are zeroized after being used.

 # Recommended usage

 The recommended usage is with `XWingDecapsulator` and `XWingEncapsulator`.

 `XWingDecapsulator` is the party that generates the KEM secret and handles decapsulation while `XWingEncapsulator` generates the shared secret and handles the encapsulation using `XWingDecapsulator`'s public key.

 ## Example